'Say, Pop!' (1918).

 Coon Hollow Folks / Bear Creek Folks

 Payne's first notable comic was 'Coon Hollow Folks' (1903-1908), which ran as a Sunday page of the Pittsburgh Gazette-Times, signed under the pseudonym "Coon".
-The stories were set in the U.S. South and starred anthropomorphic animals.
-The Punxsutawney groundhog had a prominent role in the feature, as the cartoonist was an early member of the Punxsutawney Groundhog Club.
-Much of the comic's style was inspired by Joel Chandler Harris' 'Uncle Remus' stories, where an adult would tell children trickster tales about forest animals.
-On 9 October 1904 Payne launched a virtually similar comic strip, 'Bear Creek Folks', which ran in The Philadelphia Inquirer until 8 December 1912.
-For years it was believed that 'Bear Creek Folks' was merely a retitled version of 'Coon Hollow Folks', but Allan Holtz of Stripper's Guide actually discovered that they were two separate comic series in two different papers.
+Set in the U.S. South, starring anthropomorphic animals, 'Coon Hollow Folks' was strongly inspired by Joel Chandler Harris' short stories about 'Uncle Remus and Br'er Rabbit'.
+In Payne's comic, the Punxsutawney groundhog had a prominent role in the feature, as the cartoonist was an early member of the Punxsutawney Groundhog Club.
+On 9 October 1904, Payne launched a virtually similar comic strip, 'Bear Creek Folks', which ran in The Philadelphia Inquirer until 8 December 1912.
+For years it was believed that 'Bear Creek Folks' was merely a retitled version of 'Coon Hollow Folks', but Allan Holtz of Stripper's Guide discovered that they were two separate comic series in two different papers.
 Both the style, stories and even the characters and their names were exactly the same.
 Many episodes are, however, unsigned.
 Holtz guessed that these were probably staff artists who worked for The Philadelphia Inquirer, bringing in people like R. Edward Shellcope, William F. Marriner, Sidney Smith and Jack Gallagher as possible ghost artists.
 Some were signed with the letter K., like Harold Knerr often did.

 'Scary William' (St. Louis Globe Democrat, 21 January 1906).